KJasman/OceanEye/README.md

 * Unzip the file
 * locate and run __OceanEye.exe__ for Windows, or the MacOS equivalent.
 * Subsequent startup can be done through running "OceanEye.exe" or equivalent.
+* Note that MacOS users may have trouble opening this app, as it is not published by Apple or an Apple "Trusted Developer".

 ## Acknowledgements
 * We would like to thank Freisen et al. for their contributions to getting this project started.